wfjm/w11/doc/w11a_diff_70_jsr_sp.md

 The w11 implement ion first reads `sp` into a register, then decrements `sp` and writes.
 So the original `sp` is stored.

+EK-KB11C-TM-001_1170procMan.pdf clearly decribes the 11/70 behavior as
+>  JSR.10: ... and loads the DR with the contents of the general register 6.
+>  JSR.20: decrements SP by 2, new value is stored inb the SP and the DR for
+>  use in the external data transfer started on JSR.30

 `jsr sp` is never used due to its bizarre semantics.
 The matching `rts sp` results in a useless `sp` too.
 Given that, this is considered an acceptable deviation from 11/70 behavior.